github-manoj-github/LIBS-Peak-Find-GUI/README.md

 **NOTE:** You will need administrator rights to run the MATLAB Runtime installer.

-Alternatively, download and install the Windows version of the MATLAB Runtime for R2022a from the following link on the MathWorks [website:](https://www.mathworks.com/products/compiler/mcr/index.html)
+Alternatively, download and install the Windows version of the MATLAB Runtime for R2022a from the following MathWorks [website](https://www.mathworks.com/products/compiler/mcr/index.html)

 For more information about the MATLAB Runtime and the MATLAB Runtime installer, see "Distribute Applications" in the MATLAB Compiler documentation in the MathWorks Documentation Center.